section-engineering-education/engineering-education/content/articles/simple-swap-for-swapping-faces/index.md

 - [Further-reading](#further-reading)

 ### High-level overview
 Face swapping can be achieved using a model called SimSwap.
 SimSwap uses a GAN architecture.
 You can think of it as having two competing neural networks; a Generator and a Discriminator.
-The generator tries to apply the identity of a person onto a target image.
-It does this by extracting the key features in a person's face i.e., eyes, nose, mouth and applying those to the target image.
+The generator tries to apply the identity of a person to a target image.
+It does this by extracting the key features in a person's face i.e., eyes, nose, mouth, and applying those to the target image.
 This is attributed to the `ID Injection Module (IIM)` which makes it perform so well.

-The discriminators role is that of a critic.
+The discriminators' role is that of a critic.
 It tries to pick the images that look real.
 It uses a technique known as `Weak Feature Matching Loss` to compare the fake with the real target image.
 The technique helps us preserve the facial features attributes gotten earlier.
 By optimizing for that loss, it learns to create good face swaps.

 In the beginning, the model starts with a source and target image.
-The source is the one that we want to extract features from.
+The source is the one where we want to extract features.
 The source and target images are passed through the encoder and decoder architecture of the SimSwap model.
 The resulting output will be the target image applied with features from the source image.

 To fine-tune the model, they pass in the target and final resulting image into a discriminator.
 This process is similar to how other GANs work.
-The discrimitor then tells whether these are predictions close to real images.
+The discriminator then tells whether these are predictions close to real images.

 That's a high-level overview of how the SimSwap model works.
 You can read more about the SimSwap model [here](https://arxiv.org/pdf/2106.06340v1.pdf).